adamstosho/dictionary_app/README.md

 # Redox Dictionary App

 ## Introduction
-Redox is a modern and easy-to-use dictionary web application.
+Redox Dictionary is a modern and easy-to-use dictionary web application.
 It helps users find word meanings, synonyms, and more, all in one place.
 The app is designed to be fast, simple, and user-friendly for everyone.

 ## Problem It Solves
 Many people struggle to find a reliable and easy-to-use online dictionary.
 Some dictionary apps are slow, hard to navigate, or filled with ads.
-Redox solves this by providing a clean, fast, and ad-free experience for looking up words and their meanings.
+Redox Dictionary solves this by providing a clean, fast, and ad-free experience for looking up words and their meanings.

 ## Main Features
 - **Word Search:** Quickly search for any English word and get its meaning.